 How does this plan relate/connect to Thriving in Place (TIP) and gentrification?

 Thriving in Place is an anti-displacement plan, which is a crucial part of any complete housing plan.
-It will be incorporated into Housing SLC with the findings and proposals being included as key elements.
-Housing SLC will go beyond Thriving in Place to include more than anti-displacement strategies, creating a holistic housing plan for the city.
+Thriving in Place complements Housing SLC and many of the action items from Thriving in Place are in Housing SLC.
+Housing SLC includes more than anti-displacement strategies, creating a holistic housing plan for the city.

 What does the City have in our control?
 And are there limits on what the City can do?

 State law prohibits the City from enacting rent control policies, increasing the minimum wage, changing eviction policies (the timelines, costs, and the right to counsel, for instance), and certain land use policies like inclusionary zoning (requiring that all new developments either include affordable housing or pay into a fund for the creation of affordable housing).

 While we can’t do these things, there are ways that we can achieve similar goals:

 • Rent control: City or community ownership of more units, deed-restricting more units (requiring income-eligibility requirements)

 • Increasing minimum wage: invest in job programs (in jobs that pay above a living wage); require all City contractors to pay their employees/subcontractors a living wage; lower the costs of other essentials (food, health and dental care, childcare, transportation, etc.)

 • Evictions: Fund rental assistance programs, legal funds to ensure that anyone facing eviction has counsel, and creating a one-stop-shop for housing programs

 Learn More About Housing & State Requirements for Housing Plans